 Nutrition and Dietetics.
 Rebecca is a Registered Dietitian licensed by the College of Dietitians of Ontario

 Book an in-person or virtual telehealth appointment at this link here.

 Want to chat with Rebecca first?
 Book a Free Meet & Greet consult to talk about your nutrition at this link here.

-Please note that nutrition counseling appointments by our Registered Dietitian are available to Ontario residents only.
+Please note that virtual nutrition counseling appointments by our Registered Dietitian are available to clients across Canada with some provinces as an exception.
 For more questions about programs, services and support if you reside outside of Ontario, do contact our office at firstname.lastname@example.org.

 Vermeulen, S., Campbell, B. & Ingram, J. (2012).
 Climate change and food systems.
 Annual Review of Environment and Resources.
 Vol. 37:195-222. https://doi.org/10.1146/annurev-environ-020411-130608

 International Water Management Institute (2007).
 Water for food water for life: A comprehensive assessment of water management in agriculture.
 Standalone Summary. https://www.iwmi.cgiar.org/assessment/files_new/synthesis/Summary_SynthesisBook.pdf